 During this period I had my own family and became very involved with children and young people in a variety of roles, including youth club leader, Children’s Panel member, Swimming Team member and various assisting roles in my local school.
 This work with children and young people has led me to realise the importance of early intervention when they are experiencing emotional or psychological distress.
 If I could do my children and young people’s counselling for free I would!
 As it is, I try to make it as financially accessible as possible, in an attempt to help them not carry this distress into their adult life where it can negatively affect their future.

 Over time, contact with people from the LGBT community and a Gender Dysphoria training event have heightened my awareness of the difficulties faced by LGBT people, despite societal changes.
-As a counsellor who will work with gender and sexually diverse clients from an affirmative standpoint, I am registered with Pink Therapy.
+I am a counsellor who will work with gender and sexually diverse clients from an affirmative standpoint.

 I started training as a counsellor in 2004 and gained my Diploma in Counselling in 2009, going on to gain a post qualifying Diploma in Counselling Children and Adolescents in November 2011.
 In 2013 I gained my BACP Accreditation.
 Additionally, I have had 8 years of working as a Family Mediator with Relationships Scotland.
 I can combine the strands of individual counselling, young people’s counselling and mediation to work with families, helping them to improve communication and resolve differences.